-As a caretaker for someone with cancer, we spend a great deal of our time taking care of everything and everyone around us.
+As a caregiver for someone with cancer, you spend a great deal of our time taking care of everything and everyone around you.
 Household chores, work, kids homework… the list is never ending.
-We can feel exhausted, unhappy, and maybe even stuck.
-When this happens, its very easy to neglect ourselves.
-We start letting our self go.
-We stop exercising and eating healthy.
-We stop caring about our hair and clothes.
+You might feel exhausted, unhappy, and maybe even stuck.
+When this happens, it’s very easy to neglect yourself.
+You start letting your self go.
+You stop exercising and eating healthy.
+You stop caring about our hair and clothes.

 What Is A Relationship Anyway?

 Most people think a relationship is between two people.
 That is not entirely accurate.
 Really, a relationship is just the thoughts we think about the other person.
 You can have a relationship with someone who is no longer alive or who may be far away and you don’t speak to very often.
 How you think about them will determine your relationship with them regardless of how often you actually interact.

 We also have a relationship with our self.
 Just like with other people, our relationship with our self is determined by the thoughts we think.
 We can have a crappy relationship with our self and not even realize it.
 We may talk badly to ourself, scold ourself, or not honor our commitments to ourself.
 We can get in a rut of negative self talk with out even noticing.
 We may berate ourselves or beat ourselves up.
 We may look in the mirror and groan, call ourselves fat and disgusting.

 All of this negative self judgement has no upside!
 It only serves to bring us down further in the dumps.
 Sometimes we think by getting mad at our self, we’ll be motivated to do better.
 Not true.
 Negative thoughts lead to negative action.

 As someone who has a partner with cancer, you want to show up as your best self.
 However if you are struggling to connect and love yourself that will be reflected in how you interact with others.